 Atmanuthapam reveals that the basic disposition a spiritual seeker needs is his desire to purge his soul with the spirit of Jesus.
 The compunction of his heart spread throughout this work was not contrition for his sins; instead, it was a holy compunction generated out of his deepest longing to possess God totally.
 Since no one fully possesses God once and for all, while living on this earth, his constant longing for more and more of the divine vision and union prompted him to purge himself continually, so that he would have the blessedness of the pure heart and beatific vision as is expressed in the beatitudes.
 Atmanuthapam portrays his travail to the mystical union.
-He starts with the creature-creator relationship that puts everything else in the right perspective.2 away from God and will even push a person to some level of paralysis.
+He starts with the creature-creator relationship that puts everything else in the right perspective.

+Chavara looks on to his own life from his very birth to death as a gratuitous gift of God which he feels that he has not valued enough and understood properly.
+He feels his level of gratitude for God's goodness is inadequate.
+Only a person with deep gratitude can experience the deepest holy compunction.
+His compunction is different from the ordinary guilt.
+Guilt not properly handled may lead one away from God and will even push a person to some level of paralysis.
 But holy compunction leads one closer to God acknowledging His greatness.
 The more one acknowledges one's humble state and need of grace, the more one is able to abide in God's love.
 Holy compunction and gratitude were the two wings with which he soared to spiritual heights.
 He is full of gratitude for his mother, Mother Mary, and the Malpans who taught him spiritual lessons.
 He deems himself as a prodigal son who needs to return to the father.
 Though we know that he never lost the grace received in baptism, as he had affirmatively stated at his deathbed, it seems that he has assumed vicariously the guilt of the sinful world along with Jesus and his saints.
 He blames himself even for the rejection of Mary and Joseph as they searched for a house in Bethlehem: